Charles J. Dougherty: President of Duquesne University

-Community involvement
+Professional and civic service

-Dougherty has worked with the Hospital Trustees Project at the Hastings Center and the New York Academy of Medicine, as well as the National Coalition on Catholic Health Care.
-He has served on the board of trustees of the Catholic Health Association and the Board of Editors at both Creighton University Press and Health Progress.
-Dougherty has also served as a Commissioner for the State of Nebraska Accountability and Disclosure Commission, a government ethics panel.
-He is a member of the Board of Directors of Mercy Hospital; Mercy Health Systems in Pittsburgh, Pennsylvania; Allegheny Conference on Community Development; Pittsburgh Downtown Partnership; World Affairs Council of Pittsburgh; and the Urban League of Pittsburgh.
-He serves on the board of the Association of Independent Colleges and Universities of Pennsylvania and is the Chair of the President's Committee of the Pittsburgh Council on Higher Education.
+Dougherty worked with the Hospital Trustees Project at the Hastings Center and the New York Academy of Medicine, as well as the National Coalition on Catholic Health Care.
+He also served on the board of trustees of the Catholic Health Association, on the editorial boards of Creighton University Press and Health Progress, and as a commissioner of the Nebraska Accountability and Disclosure Commission, a state government ethics body.

+During his presidency at Duquesne, Dougherty served on the boards of Mercy Hospital, Mercy Health Systems, the Allegheny Conference on Community Development, the Pittsburgh Downtown Partnership, the World Affairs Council of Pittsburgh, and the Urban League of Pittsburgh.
+He also served on the board of the Association of Independent Colleges and Universities of Pennsylvania and chaired the presidents' committee of the Pittsburgh Council on Higher Education.

 Personal life

-Charles Dougherty was born in Brooklyn, New York and attended St. Anthony's High School in Smithtown, New York.
-Dougherty and his wife, Sandra, who recently retired as a judge on the Nebraska District Court in Douglas County, have two children.
+Charles Dougherty was born in Brooklyn, New York, and attended St. Anthony's High School in Smithtown, New York.
+Dougherty and his wife, Sandra, who served as a judge of Nebraska's Fourth Judicial District from 1999 to 2009, have two children.